 Richard Wiseman, an academic famed for researching unusual areas of psychology, conducted a study a few years ago to find out just how many people actually achieve their New Year’s resolutions.

 Wiseman tracked the progress of 3,000 people as they attempted a range of different resolutions, and the findings were pretty optimistic at first, with 52% of participants stating that they were confident of success.
-One year later though, only 12% of those surveyed had actually achieved their goal.
+One year later, however, only 12% of those surveyed had actually achieved their goal.

 Well, we’re happy to say that Wiseman conducted another survey a couple of years later to answer just that, and the solution was surprisingly simple: a good night’s sleep.